oauth2-proxy/oauth2-proxy/README.md

 ```
 Usage of oauth2_proxy:
-  -approval_prompt="force": Oauth approval_prompt
+  -approval-prompt="force": Oauth approval_prompt
   -authenticated-emails-file="": authenticate against emails via file (one per line)
+  -basic-auth-password="": the password to set when passing the HTTP Basic Auth header
   -client-id="": the OAuth Client ID: ie: "123456.apps.googleusercontent.com"
   -client-secret="": the OAuth Client Secret
   -config="": path to config file
   -cookie-domain="": an optional cookie domain to force cookies to (ie: .yourcompany.com)*
   -cookie-expire=168h0m0s: expire timeframe for cookie
   -cookie-httponly=true: set HttpOnly cookie flag
-  -cookie-key="_oauth2_proxy": the name of the cookie that the oauth_proxy creates
+  -cookie-name="_oauth2_proxy": the name of the cookie that the oauth_proxy creates
   -cookie-refresh=0: refresh the cookie after this duration; 0 to disable
   -cookie-secret="": the seed string for secure cookies
   -cookie-secure=true: set secure (HTTPS) cookie flag